sweetyrdf/easyrdf/DEVELOPER.md

 Afterwards you can run further commands on the CLI, like `composer update` or PHPUnit test suite.

+### Fuseki

+You can run Fuseki inside the Docker container by calling the following on the Terminal:

+> bash test/start_fuseki.sh

+It will start the server in the background.
+Wait a few seconds and then run PHPUnit as always.

 ## Tests

 Our test related files are located in `test` folder.
 Tests are written using PHPUnit.